 That’s right, we’re talking about the plotlines that center on Dragonstone, or “The Abandoned Island of Sexual Tension” as we’ve dubbed it, with the three main characters of David Benioff and Dan Weiss (D&D)’s show.
 As usual, we’ve decided to watch and analyze just this one plotline, so that we can truly unpack the masterful narrative crafted by these two titans of the industry.
 And masterful it must be, as its netted them a record-breaking 26 Emmy nominations.

 For anyone who didn’t have the pleasure of watching this season of Game of Thrones, Julie is here to sum up what happened for you the only way she knows how to cope: with a ~~high level~~ humorous recap.
-The more serious analysis that yes, will cut out the nicknames (we promise), is going to be in Part 2, discussing the arcs of Queen Daenerys, Tyrion the Hand, and King Jon.
+The more serious analysis that yes, will cut out the nicknames (we promise), is in Part 2, discussing the arcs of Queen Daenerys, Tyrion the Hand, and King Jon.
 King Snow?
 Well that doesn’t seem right!

 And in fact, it won’t be for the time being, as this is how Julie thinks of the characters: